Development Club

 Visitors to the WoTS or E&A trade fairs may know the Development Club from the DevClub Pavilion: a striking meeting point on the trade fair floor where multiple development companies share a space.
 The latest innovations are shown while enjoying a bite to eat and a drink.
 Very useful if you want to get to know multiple parties in the field of software and hardware in a short time.

-In 2025, the pavilion can be visited during the E&A trade fair, the largest trade fair for electronics and applications in the Benelux.
+In 2026, the pavilion can be visited during the WoTS trade fair, the largest industrial trade fair in the Benelux.

 Review of past cluster meetings